faouzioudouh/react-tracker/README.md

 ## The Gist

 The idea is to only provide one Tracker!
-Why? because at some you'll need to apply some restriction on some events E.g. :
+Why? because at some point you'll need to apply some restriction on some events E.g. :
  - Track product click only once!
  - Track product click only if page views is already tracked in these case we need to have the tracking history.. that's why we keep the history synced by providing the **same instance of tracker to all components**